LuqmanShaik/databricks-training/WEEK3/day3/README.md

 ## 📌 SUMMARY

 In Week 3 – Day 3, I practiced core PySpark DataFrame operations using Databricks.
-I worked with column selection, aliases, filtering, column transformations, datatype conversions, sorting, and limiting records.
+I worked with column selection, aliases, filtering, column transformations.
 These operations provided hands-on experience in processing and transforming structured datasets using PySpark.